Bradley Online Learning

 Assistant Professor (Research) at the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University

-Joshua Kemp received his PhD in clinical psychology from the University of Wyoming in 2016 and completed his clinical psychology internship training at Brown University in 2015.
+Joshua Kemp, PhD received his PhD in clinical psychology from the University of Wyoming in 2016 and completed his clinical psychology internship training at Brown University in 2015.
 He remained at Brown for his post-doctoral training and was selected for a NIH-funded T32 postdoctoral fellowship in child mental health within the Pediatric Anxiety Research Center (PARC) at Bradley Hospital.
 Dr. Kemp is currently appointed as a staff psychologist in the PARC program at Bradley Hospital and as an assistant professor (research) in the Department of Psychiatry and Human Behavior at Brown University.
 Dr. Kemp’s program of research focuses on the influence of therapists’ beliefs and behaviors on the utilization and quality delivery of exposure therapy for patients with anxiety disorders.
 In addition to providing outpatient services for anxious youth and their families, he is also the principle investigator on a NIMH-funded study examining strategies for enhancing exposure therapy training among community mental health providers.

 About this Course